apache/spark/docs/ml-classification-regression.md

 using both continuous and categorical features.
 The implementation partitions data by rows, allowing distributed training with millions or even billions of instances.

 Users can find more information about the decision tree algorithm in the [MLlib Decision Tree guide](mllib-decision-tree.html).
-In this section, we demonstrate the Pipelines API for Decision Trees.
+The main differences between this API and the [original MLlib Decision Tree API](mllib-decision-tree.html) are:

+* support for ML Pipelines
+* separation of Decision Trees for classification vs. regression
+* use of DataFrame metadata to distinguish continuous and categorical features

 The Pipelines API for Decision Trees offers a bit more functionality than the original API.
 In particular, for classification, users can get the predicted probability of each class (a.k.a. class conditional probabilities).

-Ensembles of trees (Random Forests and Gradient-Boosted Trees) are described in the [Ensembles guide](ml-ensembles.html).
+Ensembles of trees (Random Forests and Gradient-Boosted Trees) are described below in the [Tree ensembles section](#tree-ensembles).

 ## Inputs and Outputs